makeabledk/laravel-query-kit/readme.md

 This package provides a handy way to query eloquent-scopes on model instances in Laravel.

+Traditionally you may find yourself having a `scopeAccepted` and then additionally a `ìsAccepted` helper method on your model.

+With QueryKit, those days are long gone 🔥

+--

 Makeable is web- and mobile app agency located in Aarhus, Denmark.

 ## Installation